 Common reasons for referral to a genetics clinic include a personal or family history of a known or possibly inherited disorder.
-We see children, adults, and couples during pregnancy affected or at risk of inheriting a wide range of genetic conditions such as cystic fibrosis, thalassaemia, Huntington disease, premature heart disease, or chromosome problems.
-One of our common referral groups are children with learning difficulties or developmental delay where a genetic basis has been confirmed or suspected.
+We see children, adults, and couples during pregnancy if there is a suspected diagnosis or a risk for inheriting an inherited disorder.
+We see a wide range of genetic conditions such as cystic fibrosis, thalassaemia, Huntington disease, premature heart disease, or chromosome problems.
+One of our common referral groups are children with learning difficulties or developmental delay where a genetic basis is suspected or confirmed.

 What is genetic counselling?